 About the skin

-The skin, the body's largest organ, protects against infection and injury and helps regulate body temperature.
+The skin is the largest organ.
+It protects the body against infection and injury and helps regulate body temperature.
 The skin also stores water and fat and produces vitamin D.

 Types of skin cancer